 As a sales engineer, I speak to several customers and potential customers each month.
 I love being able to speak to current customers and future customers about our products to see how they can incorporate our services in with their company.
-Many of these individuals are small to medium businesses that are not “technical”.
+Many of these individuals are small- to medium-sized businesses that are not “technical.”
 I throw technical in quotes since there is a vast crazy tech world out there and that term can be very vague.

 We love having conversations on how we can help or even just guide companies toward better practices.
 With the products and services that we provide, one of our customers brought a concern forth that made me realize how important password management is.
 They wanted to migrate from their current infrastructure over to one of the two online productivity suites (Microsoft Office 365 or Google G Suite).
 We discussed the transition process as well as a timeline of events.
 Whichever of the two our customers choose, I always advise that a best practice would be to enable 2-factor authentication when setting up user access.

-First, we always recommend to have a backup of your data weather it be in the cloud or on your desktop.
-But the question here was, “Does that thief have access to all the files connected to the computer if I have the Drive for desktop?”.
+First, we always recommend having a backup of your data, whether it be in the cloud or on your desktop.
+But, the question here was, “Does that thief have access to all the files connected to the computer if I have the drive for desktop?”
 The answer is maybe.
 If they can guess the password to the computer, then all that data along with everything else on the computer is available to them.
 If a good, strong password is in place, then it will be harder to get into the computer to obtain that same information.
-There are remote wipe features that you can use with these online suite of services but what if the computer was missing for hours or even days before you can do the wipe?
+There are remote wipe features that you can use with these online suite of services, but what if the computer was missing for hours or even days before you’re able to do the wipe?
 Is your data safe?